geekyvin/geekyvin.github.io/README.md

 ### The dynamic range of percevied reality
 There seems to be a dynamic range of reality that we not only seem to be comfortable with but also define our framework of thinking.
 I have a problem with that because it discredits the ideas that we do not percevive or experience in our everyday life.
+Ideas such as nations can be built by small number of people day after day, brick by brick.
+It also alienates the idea that greate nations cannot fall, because they have always been that way as far they know.
+This reminds me of the story from the constitutional convention of 1787, when Benjamin Franklin walked out of Pheledelphia's independence hall to find the anxious vrows, there was a women who had the first chance to talk to him.
+She asked, "well Doctor, what do we have?
+A Republic or a Monarchy?" and Benjamin Franklin replied "A Republic, if you can keep it."

+The sense of fragility of great, big and marvelous things that Ben Franklin had is evident in this statement.
+But this is the same man who was among the founding fathers who created America from scratch.

+We need to train our mind to capture that sense, that things that are seemingly great can be fragile and fall, we, the quintessential man/women can push something and make it fall, change the history.
+A sense that a handful number of people can build something great, something that could touch millions of people's life.

 ### Let's talk about fashion